© Crown copyright 2020

-Once you have applied for benefits you may need to attend an interview at your local jobcentre.
+Once you have applied for benefits you may need to phone local jobcentre.

 You may need to agree a Claimant Commitment, which is an agreement between you and your work coach setting out what you have agreed to do to prepare for and look for work, or to increase your earnings if you’re already working.
 It is based on your personal circumstances and your benefits may be cut if you do not do what you have agreed to do.